 It is the intent of this Section to permit signs that were lawful before the effective date of this Article to remain in service.
 All non-conforming signs existing on the effective date of this Ordinance, which do not conform to the requirements of this section, shall be removed and/or brought into compliance within twelve (12) months from the effective date of this Ordinance.

 SECTION 10 - BOARD OF ADJUSTMENTS

-The Board of Adjustments is charged with hearing and deciding on Conditional Use Permits, Variances, and Appeals from orders and Interpretation of the Senior Planner and/or Zoning Administrator.
+The Board of Adjustments is charged with hearing and deciding on Special Use Permits, Variances, and Appeals from orders and Interpretation of the Planning and Development Director or his/her designee.

 10.1 AUTHORITY